 A Cookbook and History of the Iraqi Cuisine is the sub-title of this food encyclopedia.

 Ms. Nasrallah was a professor of English and Comparative Literature at the universities of Baghdad and Mosul.
 Her English translation of the 10th-century Annals of the Caliph’s Kitchens and Delights From The Garden of Eden have won Gourmand World Cookbook Awards in 2007.
-We reviewed her Dates here on Green Prophet.
+We reviewed her book Dates here on Green Prophet.

 Delights From The Garden of Eden: a cookbook and history of the Iraqi cuisine.